 Consult the manufacturer’s guidelines for best results.
 If you’re looking to try a natural cleaning solution before turning to chemicals, consult The Bathtubber’s guide to cleaning your tub.

 You can use some water-soluble bath products in a jetted tub, but you’ll want to avoid bath oils that can clog the jets and make them hard to complete their self-cleaning capabilities.
+Here are some low-foam bath products you can safely use in an air tub or a tub with water jets:

 So Are Air Tubs Worth The Money?